 66. Are counselors adults or teens in a counselor-in-training (CIT) program?

-Some camps employ counselors-in-training, meaning, teens are serving as summer camp staff members for leadership experience, primarily.
+Some camps employ counselors-in-training, meaning, teens are serving as summer camp staff members to gain experience with leadership activities, primarily.
 Other camps employ all-adult rosters who are paid professionals, who will instruct and supervise with the goal of being a mentor to your child.

 67. Are counselors trained or do they just show up to camp the first day?